Skins85/pulselive/README.md

 Application originally only had assets in the public folder but due to an issue with the local server mid-task, all required files had to be moved to public in order for the application to run.
 In production, with a remote server, file structure could be amended so only assets and index.html exist in public folder.

+A video file demonstrating the application running locally has been supplied by email.

 ## File types
 To minimse file size on the server, CSS has been minified.
 Additionally, Brotli (.br) and Gzip (.gz) compression exists for the main JavaScript file.
 Server configuration may be required in order for these file types to be successfuly processed and presented to the user.
 For demonstration purposes, Brotli and Gzip are not used here;